bjmdigital/blokki/README.md

 ## About The Project

-This plugin provides some blocks functionality for BJM projects.
+This plugin provides some blocks' functionality for BJM projects.

 <p align="right">(<a href="#top">back to top</a>)</p>